FoldingAtHome/slack-rules/README.md

  2. Keep your "channel topic" up to date with active projects.
 Include OS, CPU/GPU, FAH status, and project keys.
  3. Keep the general "channel topic" up to date with your active projects.
 Include the same information as in #2.
+Conversely, if there are no internal projects to be tested set the channel topic to "https://github.com/FoldingAtHome/slack-rules | There is currently NO internal testing. | Please visit the beta forum."